 At approximately 4:43 p.m.
 CDT, Respondent's control room personnel received a call from a member of the public reporting a loud noise and fire in the vicinity of the failure.
 Respondent's control room personnel reviewed BT-1-AN's operating indications and noted pressure dropping with flow increasing.
 At approximately 4:45 p.m. and 4:47 p.m.
 CDT, the control room personnel notified Russellville and Malvern pipeline technicians, respectively, of the indication of pressure loss and the information relayed by the public.
 At approximately 4:48 p.m.
 CDT, control room personnel received a rate-of-change alarm for the BT-1-AN pipeline, indicating a rapid loss of line pressure.
 At approximately 4:49 p.m.
 CDT, pipeline technicians notified the Malvern OPS supervisor of a possible pipeline failure near Jessieville, Arkansas.
 At approximately 4:53 p.m.
 CDT, pipeline technicians were dispatched to the reported failure site, and to pipeline isolation valves upstream and downstream of the reported failure location.
 At approximately 5:29 p.m.
 CDT, a pipeline technician arrived at the failure site in Jessieville, Arkansas, and confirmed a pipeline failure.
 At approximately 5:31 p.m.
-CDT, the downstream isolation valve (Gate 88 Valve) was manually shut approximately 16 miles south of the failure site.
+CDT, the downstream isolation valve (Gate 88 Valve) was manually shut approximately 12 miles south of the failure site.
 At approximately 6:15 p.m.
 CDT, Respondent determined that the following pipeline segments were impacted: BT-1-AN (24inch), BT-1 (16-inch), BT-1-AS (16-inch), and BT-1 (30-inch).
 At approximately 6:30 p.m.
 CDT, the upstream isolation valve (Dry Fork Valve) was manually shut approximately 13 miles north of the failure site, which isolated BT-1 and BT-1-AN.
 The failure location was determined to be Respondent's BT-1-AN 24-inch natural gas transmission pipeline at approximately mile post (MP) 3830+51 to 3831+28 (Jessieville Junction Station) in Jessieville, Arkansas.
 The failure resulted in the ejection of at least two portions of pipe: approximately 34 feet of pipe, which landed on the yard fence towards the northeast approximately 55 feet from the failure location, and approximately 9 feet of pipe, which landed on the other side of the dirt road towards the east approximately 180 feet from the failure location.
 Other pipeline equipment located at the failure site, including a launching station and associated equipment, was damaged or destroyed.
 The rupture ignited and resulted in a large fire at the rupture site and smaller fires in the surrounding forest, along the road, and adjacent property.
 A nearby deer blind and pine trees along the rightof-way were destroyed.
-Two occupants of a home approximately 645 feet from the failure site were temporarily evacuated from the residence.
+Two occupants of a home approximately one mile from the failure site were temporarily evacuated from the residence.

-Pursuant to 49 U.S.C. § 60117, PHMSA, OPS, initiated an onsite investigation of the Incident, and on October 13, 2023, issued a Corrective Action Order (CAO).
-As a result of the continued investigation and additional information received, PHMSA is issuing this ACAO to amend certain preliminary findings and three corrective actions prescribed by the CAO.
-The amended preliminary findings of PHMSA's ongoing investigation are outlined below.
+Pursuant to 49 U.S.C. § 60117, PHMSA, OPS, initiated an onsite investigation of the Incident.
+The preliminary findings of PHMSA's ongoing investigation are outlined below.

-Amended Preliminary Findings
+Preliminary Findings